openimsdk/open-im-sdk-reactnative/README.md

 ## Tips 🔔

 1. The open-im-sdk-rn@3.5.1 has contains ***significant disruptive updates***.
-If you need to upgrade, please check the incoming data and the returned data.
+If you need to upgrade, please check the incoming data and the returned data. **Note: Package name has been changed to `@openim/rn-client-sdk` starting from version 3.8.3-patch.10.**

 2. Unlike other SDKS, React Native SDK operationID is not optional, but required.